howerj/embed/readme.md

 as other simple memory compression techniques
 * Improve the instruction set with a better choice of ALU operation, as well as fixing the store instruction.
+* One of the two stacks should grow upwards, the other downwards.
+One could be located starting at the beginning of the data section, just after program storage, the other one at the very end of the memory.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html
+[forth.c]: forth.c